nightingaleproject/vital_records_fhir_messaging_ig/input/pagecontent/index.md

 ### FHIR Messaging

-As described earlier, the [Vital Record Death Reporting (VRDR) FHIR IG](http://build.fhir.org/ig/HL7/vrdr/branches/master//index.html) specifies how to represent the information sent from vital records jurisdictions to NCHS using FHIR documents.
+As described earlier, the [Vital Record Death Reporting (VRDR)STU2 FHIR IG](http://hl7.org/fhir/us/vrdr/STU2/index.html) specifies how to represent the information sent from vital records jurisdictions to NCHS using FHIR documents.
 However, it does not specify the mechanism that is used to exchange those FHIR documents, nor how the coded response is represented and returned to the submitter.
 This document describes the use of FHIR Messaging to accomplish this essential function.
 [FHIR Messaging](http://hl7.org/fhir/messaging.html) defines:

 1. A standard [MessageHeader](http://hl7.org/fhir/messageheader.html) resource that captures common message metadata including
     a.
 An id that is useful for correlating requests and replies,